 Arlington, VA 22201

-Associate Professor Murat C. Mungan is a prolific law and economics scholar, and is widely recognized as one of the top young law and economics theorists in the country.
+Professor of Law Murat C. Mungan is a prolific law and economics scholar, and is widely recognized as one of the top young law and economics theorists in the country.
 His primary substantive field of research is the economics of law enforcement and criminal law.
 His recent work also analyzes issues pertaining to a wide array of legal subjects, including, antitrust; intellectual property; and contracts.
 Mungan's research has been published in top law reviews and the most prestigious peer-reviewed journals focusing on law and economics, including the Journal of Law and Economics, the Journal of Legal Studies, the Journal of Law, Economics, and Organization, and the American Law and Economics Review.
 Professor Mungan serves as editor for the Supreme Court Economic Review and as associate editor for the International Review of Law and Economics.

 Professor Mungan joins us from Florida State University, where he began his academic career as a Visiting Assistant Professor and was subsequently promoted to serve as the D’Alemberte Professor of Law.
 At Florida State University, Professor Mungan taught numerous classes, including, Law and Economics; Antitrust; Analytical Methods for Lawyers; Introduction to Business and Finance; Corporations; and Empirical Methods for Lawyers.